NIEHS/SmartScope/docs/source/setup/serialem.rst

 Documentation on how to set up can be found on the `SerialEM website <https://bio3d.colorado.edu/SerialEM/hlp/html/about_scripts.htm#Python>`_.
 We have now installed on a few systems and here are some examples for setting up the :code:`SerialEMproperties.txt`.

-If the property file has a :code:`SocketServerIP 1 xxx.xxx.xxx.xxx`, then that same IP should be used to set the :code:`SocketServerIP 7` for external python.
+:code:`SocketServerIP 1 xxx.xxx.xxx.xxx`, is the IP where the :code:`FEI-SEM-server.exe` is running

 Otherwise, :code:`SockerServerIP 7` should be the IP of the SerialEM PC.

-**Example 1: Talos Arctica with K2 or K3**
+**Example: Talos Arctica with K2 or K3**

     * Microscope PC IP: 192.168.0.3
     * Gatan PC IP: 192.168.0.32